Speak to Me (Amy Lee song): Background

-Following the release of Evanescence's third self-titled studio album (2011) and its accompanying promoting tour (2011-12), the band went on a hiatus, with its group members starting to pursue individual projects.
-Lee started focusing on recording music for soundtracks and movies, releasing her first soundtrack album Aftermath in 2014 from the movie War Story.
-In October 2015, Lee revealed that although still not certain if the band would return to the music scene with newly recorded material, she definitely would go on recording and writing new solo music "with every intention of people hearing it".
-She started releasing cover versions of four songs on her official YouTube account; these songs were later compiled in her first EP album released in 2016, titled Recover, Vol. 1.
-Although Evanescence returned to stage in late 2015 and continued touring in 2016 and 2017, Lee continued writing and recording solo music.
-A children's album titled Dream Too Much consisting of songs inspired by and dedicated to her first child followed as part of her solo career.
-The beginning of 2017 also saw a single release of an English rework of the Italian song "L'amore esiste" (2015) by Francesca Michielin.
+After she and her band Evanescence left their record label and became independent in 2014, Lee worked on solo music and film scores, including writing music for the film War Story (2014) and releasing the soundtrack album Aftermath from the film.
+In October 2015, Lee stated that she was working on solo music, and that "It feels really good to have a lot of different things going on at once in the sense that I feel like I’m not just flexing one muscle".

-In August 2015, it was revealed that Lee would write music for the ending credits of the independent movie Voice from the Stone, directed by Eric Dennis Howell.
+In August 2015, it was revealed that Lee would write music for the ending credits of the independent film Voice from the Stone, directed by Eric Dennis Howell.
 In 2016, she started recording and finalizing the song; a video of her composing the song at Skywalker Ranch, where she played the piano and rehearsed the vocals was uploaded on her official YouTube channel on April 11, 2016.
-The video also featured various scenes of the movie itself set to snippets from the song.
+The video also featured various scenes of the film itself set to snippets from the song.
 "Speak to Me" premiered on March 17, 2017 when it was also available for digital download on iTunes Store and several other digital music outlets.
-The digital single contains two versions of the song, the first one being the one featured in the movie and the second one being the studio recording of the song.
-Initially written only as the ending song of the movie only, "Speak to Me" was also used in the trailer after Howell and Wandmacher were both satisfied with the final result.
+The digital single contains two versions of the song, the first one being the one featured in the film and the second one being the studio recording of the song.
+Initially written only as the ending song of the film, "Speak to Me" was also used in the trailer after Howell and Wandmacher were both satisfied with the final result.